 Self- Injurious Behavior Components Factors to consider Tips to gather the correct information Does the behavior fit the description of self-injurious behavior in the overview Is the behavior deliberate or irrational Ask follow-up questions to determine if the customer's behavior is deliberate or irrational.
 For example: The customer punches a wall over and over because he is frustrated is a deliberate action.
 The customer cuts her wrist with a needle, leaving railroad track scars, because the "voices" are telling her she is "bad" is an irrational act.
 Ask questions such as: What triggers you to hurt yourself?
 When you ask the customer what triggers him to hurt himself, what does he say?
 Does the repeated behavior cause physical harm to the body?
-Ask questions such as: Determine the intensity of the intervention Consider how often the intervention is needed, and how much time and effort the intervention takes.
-Ask questions such as: • What is done in response to this behavior?
+Ask questions such as: Describe what the customer does that causes harm to his body.
+How often does she do this?
+How is this causing immediate physical harm to her body?
+Determine the intensity of the intervention Consider how often the intervention is needed, and how much time and effort the intervention takes.
+Ask questions such as:What is done in response to this behavior?

-• Ask questions such as: days.
-Consider the last year when the How often does this behavior happen? behavior resulted in • Flow often does this behavior happens a serious injury requiring medical How seriously was he hurt? attention.
+- Ask questions such as: of the days.
+Consider the last year when the behavior resulted in How often does this behavior happen? a serious injury requiring medical How seriously was he hurt? attention.
 Has the customer needed medical attention due to this behavior?
 Tell me more about that.
 When was the last time this behavior happened?